nextflow-io/nextflow/docs/script.md

 Copying a map with the `+` operator is a safer way to modify maps in Nextflow, specifically when passing maps through channels.
 This way, a new instance of the map will be created, and any references to the original map won't be affected.
 :::

-Refer to the [Java](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Map.html) and [Groovy](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Map.html) standard libraries for the set of available map operations.
+See the [Java](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Map.html) and [Groovy](http://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Map.html) standard libraries for the set of available map operations.

 ## Conditional execution